monobasic/Angular-Reactive-Demo-Shop/README.md

 ### Security
 - FireBase Security Rules for Shop User / Admin

 ## Custom Express/MongoDB Backend
-Implementation started with a custom MEAN-backend.
+Implementation started with a custom MEAN-architecture.
-We switched to firebase-implementation due to several reasons:
+We switched to serverless with Firebase due to several reasons:
 - Backend not in the scope of this front-end-project and the CAS-FEE-task.
 - Firebase provides complete functionality set
 - Failure of knowledge-transfer between developers